zhengcheng233/dflow_gaussian/readme.md

 However, with the aid of dflow, we only need to prepare the gaussian 16 input file which contains the structure informations, and then the remain steps are automatically.
 The dflow workflow diagram is shown in Figure 1.

 ![alt 文字](./pics/dflow_diagram.jpg)
 <center> Figure 1.
-The dflow diagram for electronic calculation based VASP</center>
+The dflow diagram for molecule energy and properties calculations based on Gaussian16</center>

 ### Codes